Culture, politics and society in Montreal and modern Quebec.

 Fans cheer old faves in charity road trip Baseball was back – for one evening.
 The fans wanted to see their Montreal Expos stars again, and they loved it.
 At this seven-inning charity softball game in Sherbrooke on Wednesday evening, the crowd rang through “Take Me Out to the Ball Game” during the fifth-inning stretch,…

-Photo credit: Landon Parenteau Are wildfires more frequent than in the past?
+Photo credit: Landon Parenteau Are wildfires more frequent in the 2020s?
 An explosion of northern wildfires in June and July kindled great anxiety.
 Clouds of smoke blew over major U.S. cities in the Northeast and Midwest, and both Toronto and Montreal were smothered for several days.
-The sun sometimes appeared red when it wasn’t…
+The sun sometimes appeared red when it wasn’t entirely…